 When a customer checks out on your store, they’ll see a lock icon in their browser.
 If your site is on the Commerce Advanced plan and you have the Secure SSL setting enabled, they’ll also see your custom domain in the checkout URL.
 To learn more, visit Checkout on Your Domain.

 Note: If your site is using the Insecure setting, your URL will start with https://secure.squarespace.com, even if the site is on the Commerce Advanced plan.
 The checkout page is still secure for your customers, but it won’t support your custom domain.

 Certificate status errors

 If we have trouble generating a certificate for your domain, you'll see an error message in your Security & SSL panel.

-If the message has a blue !, we're still processing the SSL certificate for your domain.
-You'll usually see this if you recently registered a Squarespace Domain, transferred a domain to Squarespace, or connected a domain.
+If the message has a blue !, we're still processing the SSL certificate.
 New domains may take up to 72 hours to fully connect and generate the certificate, so in most cases, it just needs more time.